|

 Some knowledge of functional analysis is needed for a comprehension

-of the analytical parts of this book, but nothing beyond the most commonly
+of the analytical parts of this book, but nothing beyond the most

 known facts concerning metric and Hilbert spaces is required.